xlp0/PublishedVaults/StudyNotes/Literature/PKM/Workflow/DevOps/Git.md

 Git was invented by [[Linus Torvalds]], the same person who created the Linux operating system.
 He developed Git in 2005 as a distributed version control system to manage the Linux kernel development process.

 In summary, Git serves as an integral tool for both [[Data Asset Management]] and DevOps practices.
 It enables efficient version control of both code and data assets in DAM scenarios while supporting collaborative development workflows and facilitating CI/CD processes in DevOps environments.

+## Tips on Obsidian
+When working with Obsidian Git, it is important to avoid automatic commits.
+It can be done by setting the default cycle time for updates to 0.

 ## References